Piero Ciampi: Biography

-Adolescence and Early Musical Experiences
+Adolescence and early musical experiences

 Piero Ciampi was born in Livorno, on Via Roma, facing the birthplace of Amedeo Modigliani, from his father's second marriage, a leather merchant.
 During the Second World War, following the bombings on the city, the Ciampi family evacuated to the countryside near Pisa, returning to Livorno only several years after the end of the conflict.
 That initial tragic bombing of the city completely devastated the port area, causing almost six thousand casualties.
 Nevertheless, Livorno remained his reference city, even though Piero had to leave it for the first time in 1943.

 In 1948, he enrolled at the "Vittorio Veneto" Scientific High School in Milan, hosted by his paternal aunt.
 Upon reaching the fifth year, after various attempts between public and private schools, he failed to obtain his diploma.
 Returning to Livorno, he formed a musical trio with his brothers Roberto and Paolo, where he tried his hand at singing.
 During this period, he supported himself by working in a lubricant oil company at the port until he received the call for military service.

 He performed his military service in Pesaro, where, during free evenings, he played in local venues with three fellow soldiers, including Gian Franco Reverberi.
 Already during this period, as Reverberi recounted, his quarrelsome character began to manifest; "charming man and poet, he could evoke both hatred and love.
 The commander's daughter fell in love with him during that time, to whom Ciampi wrote letters every day."
 According to Reverberi, "not even Cyrano de Bergerac could have done better.